 Discovery of the archaeological site where the battle took place Egadi on the morning of March 10, 241 B.C.

 This article details The Archeorete Egadi project, the goal of which was to retrace the exact locations of the naval battle of March 10 of 241 B.C. between the Romans and Carthaginians.
-Described is this underwater survey project off the island of Levanzo, the finds located there (bolts, helmets, rams), and a reconstruction of the battle.
+Described is this underwater survey project off the island of Levanzo, as well as the finds located there (bolts, helmets, rams), and a reconstruction of the battle.

 A 4th-century AD merchantman in the service of the annona?